Lithuania Driving Guide

 The Road Rules in Lithuania

 When driving the roads of Lithuania, it is important to know and understand the mandated rules.
 If you have been driving for quite some time now, then you should already be familiar with the driving rules in Lithuania as they are pretty much the same as other countries’ road rules.
 You should not just know the driving rules in Lithuania, but also you should follow every bit of it.
-The road rules are implemented for the purpose of maintaining order on roads and also guiding you on your trip.
+The road and traffic rules are implemented for the purpose of maintaining order on roads and also guiding you on your trip.

 Important Regulations